DrugLib.com — Drug Information Portal

 Pregnancy Category B

-Reproduction studies have been performed in rats and rabbits at doses up to 16 times the highest human dose based on body surface area and have revealed no evidence of impaired fertility or harm to the fetus due to Sandostatin.
-There are, however, no adequate and well-controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.
+There are no adequate and well-controlled studies of octreotide use in pregnant women.
+Reproduction studies have been performed in rats and rabbits at doses up to 16 times the highest recommended human dose based on body surface area and revealed no evidence of harm to the fetus due to octreotide.
+However, because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 Nursing Mothers

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in milk, caution should be exercised when Sandostatin is administered to a nursing woman.
+It is not known whether octreotide is excreted into human milk.
+Because many drugs are excreted in human milk, caution should be exercised when octreotide is administered to a nursing woman.

 Pediatric Use